 An LLP is a partnership that offers limited liability protection for owners.
 Unlike a general partnership, partners in an LLP are personally liable only for their own actions.
 The partners in an LLP aren’t liable for the actions or mistakes of other partners.
 In that way, an LLP is a lot like a PLLC.
 However, some states don’t allow licensed professionals to form LLPs.
 Messer says, “A PLLC differs from an LLP in that a PLLC can be required if the type of business to be transacted requires a license from the state.
 For instance, in Texas, an attorney could not offer legal services through an LLP.”

 PLLC vs. Professional Corporation (PC)

-As we mentioned earlier, many states authorize professionals to establish a PC instead of a PLLC.
+Many states authorize professionals to establish a PC instead of a PLLC.
 For both a PLLC and PC, the owners must be licensed in their profession.
 A corporation, however, is taxed differently from an LLC.
 A PC is subject to the tax and compliance rules that would impact a C-corporation or S-corporation.
 In addition, a PC’s management structure is different.
 The owners are shareholders, instead of members, and they own stock in the PC.
 The shareholders must elect a board of directors and hold director and shareholder meetings.

 PLLC Pros and Cons

 Now you know that business owners in professional occupations typically have multiple business entities to choose from.
 Here are some of the pros and cons of PLLCs that you should consider before making a final decision on which business structure is best for you.

 - Members of a PLLC aren’t personally liable for the malpractice of any other member.
 This is a big advantage over a general partnership or sole proprietorship.

 - PLLC members are not personally liable for business debts and lawsuits, such as unpaid office rent.

 - The PLLC can choose to be taxed as a pass-through entity or as a corporation.